TheMEMOLab/Bio326-NMBU/Doc/BestPracticesOrionHPC.md

 -rw-rw-r-- 1 auve bio326-21   280161 Mar 11 16:29 Bacteroides51.tab
 ```

-*Tip: Having more than one terminal open will help to faster look into multiple directories*
+*Tip: Having more than one terminal open does help to faster look into multiple directories*

-As you can see there are multiple files here, lets copy the two fasta files **.faa and .fasta** into the $TMPDIR/workdirectoryforthejob
+As you can see there are multiple files here, lets copy the two fasta files **.faa and .fasta** into the $TMPDIR/$USER/work.dir.of.$SLURM_JOB_ID

 ```
 [bio326-21-0@cn-3 work.dir.of.12314866]$ cp /mnt/SCRATCH/bio326-21/BestPracticesOrion_031221/*.fa* .